Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Many parents experience:

-This report reflects your child’s needs—not your parenting.
+This report reflects your child’s current needs—not your parenting.

 Reframing the report